Apartments for Rent in Oak Park, IL - 246 Rentals available

-- Total Number of Households23,095
+- Total Number of Households21,684

-Children 7,258No Children 15,838
+Children 6,968No Children 14,716

-- Average People Per Household2.11
+- Average People Per Household2.38

-- Median Household Income$69,691
+- Median Household Income$91,945

-Education in Oak Park
+Education in Oak Park, IL

-Oak Park was rated #22 among the top educated cities in the US by NerdWallet.
-And US News and World Report ranked Oak Park and River Forest High School #36 in the state of Illinois and within the top thousand in the country.
+And U.S. News and World Report ranked Oak Park and River Forest High School #36 in the state of Illinois and within the top thousand in the country.

 Oak Park, IL Education Statistics

-- No High School2%
+- No High School1%

-- Some HighSchool3%
+- Some High School13%

-- Some College17%
+- Some College16%

-- Associate Degree6%
+- Associate Degree5%

-- Bachelor Degree35%
+- Bachelor Degree30%

-- Graduate Degree37%
+- Graduate Degree36%

-Tips for Renting in Oak Park
+Tips for Renting in Oak Park, IL

-Rent can be increased during the lease period, but only if it's already written into the lease agreement.
-Make sure to read yours carefully before signing.
+Ready to make the move to Oak Park?
+We don't blame you.
+But first, let's go over some of the city's specific tenant laws.
+Make sure to read your lease agreement carefully before signing and familiarize yourself with renter’s rights.
 All lease agreements must be written out, since oral agreements aren't legally binding here.
 These agreements will vary from apartment to apartment.
 For instance, basic utilities may not be included, and even hallway lights may be your responsibility.
 That's why it's so important to read before you sign.

 RENTCafé is your one-stop shop for finding a great new apartment in Oak Park, IL.
 Easily search through a wide selection of apartments for rent in Oak Park, IL, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
-Browse Oak Park, IL apartments with rents starting from $700 and submit your rental application today!
+Browse Oak Park, IL apartments with rents starting from $835 and submit your rental application today!